gentry-tran/ESP8266-01-Arduino-Uno/README.md

 From the forums, the problems look like they have persisted for more than 6-7 years with many many write ups but very few succeeding to address the issues with this simple little device.
 I will document my process below.

 In this project, I am using the Arduino Uno R3 and the Generic ESP8266-01 (bought a two pack at Microcenter for $5.99).
-This is a rough guide on following this blog post: https://medium.com/grpc/efficient-iot-with-the-esp8266-protocol-buffers-grafana-go-and-kubernetes-a2ae214dbd29
+This is a rough guide on following this blog post, but not the same (ESP8266 is a weaker chip): https://medium.com/grpc/efficient-iot-with-the-esp8266-protocol-buffers-grafana-go-and-kubernetes-a2ae214dbd29

 ![image](https://user-images.githubusercontent.com/6667252/143783770-d4c70b0c-b3b6-4818-845e-61952bc62f3c.png)

 ![image](https://user-images.githubusercontent.com/6667252/143783826-5e992eb3-1b99-450d-ab8c-1c2ddc86d67d.png)

+Architecture of project:

+1. DHT11 Sensor + Arduino Uno + ESP8266 (Data Source)
+	-> Writes to Socket using protobufs
+2. Java application reads from Socket as byte stream -> Sensor readings are read and put onto an EventQueue (Blocking)
+3. An EventConsumer reads from the queue and posts it into an InfluxDB -> Using Grafana to view the data
+4. Application is deployed on Docker on a Raspberry Pi

+The code is in this repository under: java-server

 Main Problems (from the Arduino forums):